visit-dav/visit/src/doc/tutorials/MakingMovies.rst

 The simplest type of movie to create is a movie of a simulation evolving over time.
 There are several steps to making such a movie.

-1. Create a good image for a single time state.
-This is typically the first or last time state.
+1. Create a good image for a single time-state.
+This is typically the first or last time-state.
 2. Animate the movie to make sure the entire movie looks good and change things if they don't.
 3. Create the images and encode the movie.

-Creating a good image from a single time state
+Creating a good image from a single time-state
 ----------------------------------------------

 This tutorial uses the **dbreak3d** dataset -- available at